 Appellate mediation

-That said, mediations can and do take place at this stage, sometimes under the auspices of appellate courts and sometimes independently.
+That said, mediations can and do take place at this stage.
 And some cases do settle.
 Settlement brings finality, even if neither side gets everything they want.
 It avoids the lengthy delay caused by an appeal — usually, at least a year and sometimes two years or more.
 And it gives both sides an opportunity to control the outcome.

 If you are a lawyer or a party wanting to try to settle a case, it makes sense to choose a mediator who is experienced in the appellate process.
 Just as appellate lawyering is very different from trial court lawyering, so appellate mediation requires a different skill set from other forms of mediation.
 As with all things to do with appeals, it makes sense to engage a specialist.

-That said, mediations can and do take place at this stage, sometimes under the auspices of appellate courts and sometimes independently.
+That said, mediations can and do take place at this stage.
 And some cases do settle.
 Settlement brings finality, even if neither side gets everything they want.
 It avoids the lengthy delay caused by an appeal — usually, at least a year and sometimes two years or more.
 And it gives both sides an opportunity to control the outcome.

 If you are a lawyer or a party wanting to try to settle a case, it makes sense to choose a mediator who is experienced in the appellate process.
 Just as appellate lawyering is very different from trial court lawyering, so appellate mediation requires a different skill set from other forms of mediation.
 As with all things to do with appeals, it makes sense to engage a specialist.